eldruin/pca9685-examples/README.md

 These examples expect that you connect the PCA9685 device to the pins PB6 (SCL) and PB7 (SDA) of the discovery board.

-For example, to run the caterpillar example:
+For example, to run the f3-servos example:
 First, connect your discovery board per USB, then connect OpenOCD in a terminal with:
 ```
 openocd -f interface/stlink-v2-1.cfg -f target/stm32f3x.cfg